duritong/puppet-munin/README.md

         (For CentOS this is enabled in the default header config) for more information, see: http://munin.projects.linpro.no/wiki/CgiHowto

-   d.
-If there are particular munin plugins you want to enable or configure, you define them
-      in the node definition, like follows:
+   4. If there are particular munin plugins you want to enable or configure, you define them in the node definition, like follows:

           # Enable monitoring of disk stats in bytes